 Loss of recent backup files that Access Gateway automatically creates.

 Loss of recent changes in the Access Gateway appliance, and the application configurations hosted on Access Gateway may become out of sync with the identity provider.

 If Access Gateway is part of a cluster, ensure you revert all nodes to the same snapshot.

 On a nightly basis (at 12:00AM UTC -5), the Access Gateway appliance automatically creates a backup of the current Access Gateway state.
 This includes all identity provider and application configurations, custom configurations, and other appliance-specific data.

-Access Gateway internal backups are stored locally and encrypted using a private key.
+Access Gateway internal backups are stored locally.

 The default process retains backup archives for two months; archives older than two months are deleted to manage available disk space.

 Every node in an Access Gateway cluster is synchronized to use the same configuration.
 However, each node is responsible for creating an individual backup.
 Backup archives created on individual nodes are not synchronized.